ricealonzo/My_custom_cli/README.md

 # Another Great Influnce LLC Inventory

-An app used to add products the the company's inventory.
+An app used to add products to the company's inventory.

 - Ruby version: `3.2.1`